Kruthz/Superstore-Analysis/README.md

 - **Model Evaluation**: Evaluate model performance using metrics such as mean absolute error, mean squared error, and root mean squared error.
 - **Interactive Plots**: Visualize the model predictions using interactive scatter plots.

+## Dataset
+The dataset has been downloaded from https://www.kaggle.com/datasets/aditya6196/retail-analysis-with-walmart-data

 ## Requirements

 - Python 3.x